Northeast Colorado Springs, Colorado Real Estate and Information

-Some of the area’s most recognizable and beloved landmarks include the nearby Garden Of The Gods And Pulpit Rock Park.
-Some of the best things to do when you are in Northeast Colorado Springs include a visit to Jackson Park, as well as to nearby Palmer Park.
+Some of the area’s most recognizable and beloved landmarks include the nearby Garden Of The Gods and Pulpit Rock Park.
+Some of the best things to do when you are in Northeast Colorado Springs include a visit to Jackson Park, as well as nearby Palmer Park.

 Inquisitive minds can be stimulated at the Challenger Learning Center, where the excitement of space exploration is integrated with age-appropriate simulations and missions to engage the imagination.
 The Colorado Springs Pioneers Museum inside the former historic El Paso County Courthouse serves to collect, preserve, research, and interpret the history and culture of the Pikes Peak region through exhibits featuring Western art, antique quilts, Indian culture, space exploration, and more.

 Housing prices in Northeast Colorado Springs vary from $150,000 to $600,000.
 Most of the homes were built in the last 20 years.
 Many fall within the 2000-3000 square foot range.
 The population of the 80918 ZIP code of Northeast Colorado Springs has 18,944 people.